UPDATED MARCH 12 2023

 community.

-Justin Rudd is looking for schools, businesses, and places of worship to be co-hosts of one of the upcoming monthly cleanups.
-Two groups of 25 or more are welcome!
-For example:
+Justin Rudd is looking for schools, businesses, and places of worship to partner at one of the upcoming monthly cleanups.
+A few groups of 25 or more are welcome to co-sponsor each month!

 You would promote within your school/business and help to bring 25 or more volunteers to add to the 150 monthly visitors we already have at the cleanups.
 Just let Justin@JustinRudd.com know which month you want.
 We will provide bags, gloves, door prizes, refreshments and free beachfront parking.